- About Pitbulls

 The best way to deal with fights is to commit to prevention: Management, Management!
 But if something slips past you and a scuffle breaks out, it can help to shout a VERY loud,"NO!"

 If that doesn't work, your dogs have gone too far and your next best move may be the hardest to accomplish: Take a deep breath and force yourself to count to five.
 This gives you time to think about your options rather than react impulsively.
-Some fights can be stopped quickly by grabbing the dogs' back legs and pulling them out (provided they don’t have a hold on each other), some will end with the use of the hose, in some cases you can throw a blanket over one of the dogs to surprise them into stopping.
+Some fights can be stopped quickly by grabbing the dogs' back legs and pulling them out, some will end with the use of the hose, in some cases you can throw a blanket over one of the dogs to surprise them into stopping.
 In cases where a dog has grabbed on and won't let go, a break stick will end the fight quickly and with minimal injury to either pet.
 PBRC is a great resource for ordering a Break Stick.
-Be aware that break sticks should NOT be used on non-pits.

 LEARN FROM EXPERIENCE: If your dogs have a spat, don't kick yourself.
 Instead, use it as a learning experience to help prevent a repeat performance.
 Ask yourself: What contributed to the scuffle and what little signs should have told me that I needed to intervene earlier?
 Have my dogs been getting enough exercise?
 Is my female in heat?
 (Another good reason to spay; less dog-dog conflict!)
 Am I spoiling one of the dogs and setting up a grudge?
 Did somebody raise the stakes during a wrestle session?
 Did the new toy make somebody too possessive?
 By understanding what might've caused a problem, you can change the way you do things with the dogs and nip most issues in the bud before they escalate.
 If you just aren't sure of what might have contributed, talk with a trainer who's experienced with bull breeds to see if they can shed some light.